GHogChi/java-fp-utils/README.md

 Of course you'll have to catch exceptions from old school code that insists on throwing them, but you can wrap them in an ExceptionalError and return it in the Result.

+### NOTE:
+These classes were written using strict TDD, but I have not included the tests in this project.